 Not anymore.
 The requirement to be in the park at opening is no longer in effect.
 Now that there is a second chance boarding group draw later in the day, you’re not completely without hope if you miss out on the morning one.

 Unlike almost everything else at Disney World, there is no charge for boarding groups.

 Yes, but you and your party still need to get boarding groups.
 When your group is called, you will likely get to use the otherwise-unused FastPass line to enter.

-Yes, but everyone who will be riding still needs to get a boarding group in the morning.
+Yes, but everyone who will be riding still needs to get a boarding group.
 Like the disability passes mentioned above, when the second rider returns, you’ll get to go through the otherwise-empty FastPass line.

 No, once you acquire one boarding pass, the app will prevent you from getting a second one that day.

 Nope, unless you consider that the park is walkable from a handful of the Disney resorts, putting those guests in the greatest control of their arrival time.
 Unlike FastPasses and dining reservations, there is no advantage for resort guests in getting a Rise of the Resistance boarding pass.
-As long as you’re in the gates at park open and are fast on the app, you have the same chance of riding as someone staying on property.
+As long as you have a park pass and are fast on the app, you off-site guests have the same chance of riding as someone staying on property.